Best Things to do in Bogotá Colombia

 The tough ones among you can rent a bike and follow the “rolos” (people from Bogotá) cycling up Via la Calera to Patios.
 Be warned: it is really steep!

-There are also several local companies, offering bike tours in Bogotá, for example Bogotá Bike Tours who run daily tours.
+There are also several local companies, offering bike tours in Bogotá, like Bogotá Bike Tours* who run daily tours on different routes which can be booked, for example, through GetYourGuide.

 Riding my bike is one of my favorite things to do in Bogotá, also because of the amazing mountain views!